Blog

 Industrial facilities rely on continuous operation, and any downtime due to cyberattacks or other security incidents can result in service disruptions, production losses, economic consequences and, as previously noted, potential harm to workers or the wider community.

 Systems Availability at Tata Chemicals: The Tata Chemicals facility is up and running 24 hours a day, 7 days a week, 365 days a year.
-All systems must always be operational, or safety could be at risk.
-When searching for a new security solution, the Tata team specifically sought out a vendor that understood the reality that operations cannot be shut down or even slowed to accommodate the deployment of a new platform.
+All systems must always be operational, or safety could be jeopardized.
+When searching for a secure remote access platform, the Tata team specifically sought out a vendor who understood that operations cannot be shut down or even slowed to accommodate the deployment of a new solution.

 Isolation is a Reality for Tata Chemicals: McKay Smith of Tata Chemicals does not hesitate to admit that his place of work is “in the middle of nowhere.”
-The mining operation in Wyoming is 175 miles from the closest large city.
-Because the facility is not easy to access physically, the ability to connect to critical systems via secure remote access is crucial.
+Indeed, the mining operation in Wyoming is 175 miles from the closest large city.
+Because the facility is not easy to access physically, the ability to safely and securely connect to critical systems via remote access is crucial.

 Conclusion